martinobrink/EndomondoHeatmap/README.md

 **Add credentials to credentials.cfg file**

-Copy contents of credentials-example.cfg into a new file credentials.cfg and replace the segments containing Endomondo and Google credentials.
-This file has _deliberately_ been added to the .gitignore file so you do NOT add this file to this repo by mistake.
+Copy contents of 'credentials-example.cfg' into a new file 'credentials.cfg' and replace the segments containing Endomondo and Google credentials.
+This file ('credentials.cfg') has _deliberately_ been added to the .gitignore file so you do NOT add this file to this repo by mistake.

 ## Downloading Endomondo workouts